 Note: If PDF documents with grayscale content are output, normally black in the CMYK input profile is used for grayscale color management.
-Exception: If you enable "Always Keep Black on B/W Pages" and/or "Keep Black in Images" or "Keep Black for Text / Graphics", the settings of the input profile are not used for color management.
+Exception: If you enable "Keep Black in Images" or "Keep Black for Text / Graphics", the settings of the input profile are not used for color management.